coverclock/com-diag-diminuto/README.md

 ## Feature Deprecations

 The Pin feature, which makes it easy to manipulate General Purpose Input/Output (GPIO) pins, uses the deprecated sysfs ABI.
-I'm looking at the new ABIs.
-While the new ABIs offer a higher level interface, my initial impression is that they don't easily support the kinds of weird GPIO doings with special devices that I am often called upon to do.

 ## Build Warnings